mailgun/documentation/source/user_manual.rst

 **Tagging Code Samples**

-Supply one or more o:tag parameters to tag the message.
+Supply one or more ``o:tag`` parameters to tag the message.

 .. include:: samples/send-tagged-message.rst

 .. note:: A single message may be marked with up to 3 tags.

-Maximum tag name length
-          is 128 characters.
+.. note:: Tags are case insensitive and should be ascii only.
+Maximum tag length is 128 characters.

 .. _um-tracking-opens: